rrozansk/SPaG/README.md

 # Installation

-Currently, installation can be done by more than one method, all of which are listed below.
-Each methods lists the additional dependencies needed for that method, if any, along with all the steps required for a proper install.
+Multiple installation methods are supported, all of which are listed below.
+Each individual method lists the additional dependencies needed, if any, along with all the steps required for a proper install.

 ## Prerequisites

-These are prequisites required reguardless of installation method.
+These are the prerequisites required reguardless of choosen installation method.

-  - python 2.7 or 3.5
+  - python >= 2.7.0
-  - setuptools

 ## Methods
 ### Source